 - Obesity and Metabolic Syndrome

 - Oral Health

 - Staying Healthy

-- Probiotic should be identified at the genus, species and strain level, using appropriate molecular and physiological techniques.
+- Probiotics should be identified at the genus, species and strain level, using accurate molecular and physiological techniques.

 - The strain should be deposited in an internationally recognized culture collection so that scientists are able to replicate published research on the strain and to serve as a reference strain.